 On March 25, 2021, Georgia Governor Brian Kemp signed SB202 into law.
 This far-reaching legislation made significant changes to absentee voting, voter ID, and election administration.

-The League of Women Voters, the Georgia State Conference of the NAACP, Georgia Coalition for the People’s Agenda, GALEO Latino Community Development Fund, Common Cause, and the Lower Muskogee Creek Tribe filed a lawsuit challenging the law.
-The League and its co-plaintiffs argued that SB202 violates the First and Fourteenth Amendments by placing a substantial burden on the right to vote and jeopardizing plaintiffs’ right to free speech and association.
-Additionally, the plaintiffs argued that SB202 violates Section 2 of the Voting Rights Act by discriminating against Black voters and other voters of color.
+On March 28, 2021, the League of Women Voters of Georgia, the Georgia State Conference of the NAACP, Georgia Coalition for the People’s Agenda, GALEO Latino Community Development Fund, Common Cause, and the Lower Muskogee Creek Tribe filed a federal lawsuit challenging the law in the United States District Court for the Northern District of Georgia.
+The League and its co-plaintiffs argued that SB202 violated the First and Fourteenth Amendments by placing a substantial burden on the right to vote and jeopardizing plaintiffs’ right to free speech and association.
+Additionally, the plaintiffs argued that SB202 violated Section 2 of the Voting Rights Act by discriminating against Black voters and other voters of color.

 Georgia Governor Brian Kemp signs into law SB202, Georgia’s omnibus voter suppression bill.

 The Department of Justice files a suit challenging SB202 as a violation of constitutional rights and the Voting Rights Act.
 DOJ requested the case be consolidated with the League's lawsuit.

 The Court denies the defendants’ motion to dismiss, declaring that the plaintiffs had standing to challenge the law, and that they had stated sufficient claims under the First, Fourteenth, and Fifteenth Amendments as well as Section 2 of the Voting Rights Act.

 Cases consolidated into In Re: Georgia Senate Bill 202

 The plaintiffs move for a preliminary injunction to prevent election officials from enforcing the ban on providing food and water to voters waiting in line within 150 feet of a polling place.